Kurotaku-sama/Userscripts/README.md

 | 🟠     | Obsolete    | No longer needed but still functional          |
 | 🔴     | Deprecated  | Outdated, may not work, no further development |

+**Note:** Scripts that are permanently broken or no longer functional are removed from this list to keep it clean.
+However, they remain in the repository's subfolders for archival purposes.

 ---

 ## Support & Feedback